-The geranium is a classic plant used in gardens, and gardeners have used them for more than 100 years.
+The is a traditional plant used in gardens, and gardeners have used them for more than 100 years.
 Geraniums are often used in containers, beds, and borders.
 Traditionally, geranium bedding prefers hot temperatures and performs well in dry conditions.
-The geranium plant often has colorful flowers and foliage.
-Regal geraniums, also referred to as Martha Washington geraniums can thrive in cooler conditions, like those found in the springtime or fall.
+The geranium plant usually has colorful flowers and foliage.
+Regal geraniums, also referred to as Martha Washington geraniums can thrive in colder conditions, like those found in the springtime or fall.

 Most of the time, geraniums are annuals, but in zones 10 and 11, they’re perennials.
 During the winter, they can be brought inside, and then planted once again outside during the spring.
 They may also be able to grow and bloom year-long inside, so long as they’re exposed to enough sunlight.
 Geraniums grow from six inches to three feet, and they can grow to be two feet wide.
 Their flower colors include white, purple, pink, red and orange.
 These low maintenance plants are deer-resistant, tolerant of droughts and excellent for container planting.

-The most common and recognizable type of geranium is the Zonal, which has a thick band of dark color on the leaves, and this band can be very pronounced in some plants.
+The most common and recognizable type is the Zonal, which has a thick band of dark color on the leaves, and this band can be very pronounced in some plants.
 Sometimes Zonal geraniums don’t have this band of color.
 These geraniums can only be grown from cuttings, and they’re often bigger and last longer than other types of geraniums.
 So long as you continue to remove the old, withered blooms, these geraniums will do well in the summertime sun and heat, and they can bloom throughout the season.
-If you prefer Regal geraniums, which bloom in cooler weather, it’s important to make sure the soil is draining well.
-During hot and humid temperatures, it’s best to keep them cool, maybe by bringing them inside until the temperature drops outdoors.
+If you prefer Regal geraniums, which thrive in colder weather, it’s important to make sure the soil is draining well.
+During hot and humid temperatures, it’s best to keep them fresh, maybe by bringing them inside until the temperature drops outdoors.